apache/nifi-minifi-cpp/README.md

 Perspectives of the role of MiNiFi should be from the perspective of the agent acting immediately at, or directly adjacent to, source sensors, systems, or servers.

 ## Caveats
-* 0.0.1 represents the first release, APIs and interfaces are subject to change
+* 0.2.0 represents a non-GA release, APIs and interfaces are subject to change
 * Build and usage currently only supports Linux and OS X environments.
 Providing the needed tooling to support Windows will be established as part of [MINIFI-34](https://issues.apache.org/jira/browse/MINIFI-34).
 * Using Site to Site requires the additional manual step of specifying the remote socket.
 This being autonegotiated through NiFi's REST API is captured in [MINIFI-70](https://issues.apache.org/jira/browse/MINIFI-70).
 * The processors currently implemented include:
+  * AppendHostInfo
-  * TailFile
+  * ExecuteProcess
   * GetFile
   * GenerateFlowFile
+  * InvokeHTTP
   * LogAttribute
+  * ListenHTTP
   * ListenSyslog
-  * ExecuteProcess
+  * PutFile
-  * AppendHostInfo
+  * TailFile
 * Provenance events generation is supported and are persisted using levelDB.

 ## System Requirements